verificatum/verificatum-vmgj/README_DEV.md

-             ADDITIONAL INFORMATION FOR DEVELOPERS
+# Additional Information for Developers

 When you start from the actual repository source and not a distribution you can use

-        $ make -f Makefile.build
+        make -f Makefile.build

-to run the necessary libtool, autoconf, etc routines and copy a few additional m4 scripts to the right place to put the directory in a similar state to that of a distribution directory.
-Then you can run the usual ./configure; make; sudo make install.
+to run the necessary `libtool`, `autoconf`, etc routines and copy a few additional M4 scripts to the right place to put the directory in a similar state to that of a distribution directory.
+Then you can run the usual `./configure; make; sudo make install`.

 If the state of the directory is messed up, then you can run

-        $ make -f Makefile.build clean
+        make -f Makefile.build clean

 to do a brutal cleanup of everything.
-Yes, there are various clean commands in Makefile, but this seems more robust and convenient when developing.
-After this command "git status" should not list any magic files.
+Yes, there are various clean commands in `Makefile`, but this seems more robust and convenient when developing.
 Finally, you can use

-        $ make -f Makefile.build dist
+        make -f Makefile.build dist

 to build a distribution tar.gz-ball in a single command.
-This merely sets up things and then runs the usual "make dist".
+This merely sets up things and then runs the usual `make dist`.

-                      STATIC ANALYSIS
+## Static Analysis

 We currently use three different static analyzers: Checkstyle, FindBugs, and PMD.
 To encapsulate installation hazzle on some